misantronic/framewreck/README.md

 ### Animate module

 Animation Syntax: `propery:value[[,duration],delay]`<br>
-animate() expects an array containing the animation instructions Every element in the array represents one animation or more animations at that point in time separated by a space.
+animate() expects an array containing the animation instructions.<br>
+Every element in the array represents one animation or more animations at that point in time separated by a space.

 *Note:* This module is optional and not included in dist/*.js<br>